kibuchijw/alx-higher_level_programming/0x11-python-network_1/README.md

     * You must use the package `requests` and `sys`
     * You are not allowed to import packages other than `requests` and `sys`
     * You don't need to erro check arguments passed to the script(number or type)
+### 7. Error code #1
+* A Python script that takes in a URL, sends a request to the URL and displays the body of the response.
+    * If the HTTP status code is greater than or equal to 400, print: `Erro code:` followed by the value of the HTTP status code
+    * You must use the packages `requests` and `sys`
+    * You are not allowed to import packages other than `requests` and `sys`
+    * You don't need to check arguments passed to the script (number or type)